adhering/midl-website/pages/call-for-2021.md

 title: Call for MIDL 2021
 ---

 The MIDL Board is inviting interested researchers to bid for organizing the MIDL 2021 conference.
-If we receive multiple interesting bids, we may also already decide on MIDL 2022.
+If we receive multiple strong bids, we may also already decide on MIDL 2022.

 ## Timeline